AET is Here!

 What is a GoRMTA Account?

-A GoRMTA account will be a registered Pay-By-Plate account administered by the Richmond Metropolitan Transportation Authority that allows you to view transactions, prepay for travel and more.
+A GoRMTA account is a registered prepaid Pay-By-Plate account administered by the Richmond Metropolitan Transportation Authority.

 How do I set up a GoRMTA Account?